casdoor/casdoor-website/docs/provider/overview.md

   Casdoor can add payment providers, which will be used to add payment methods to products on the product page.
 Currently, the supported payment providers include Alipay, WeChat Pay, PayPal, and GC.
 - **Captcha Providers**

   Casdoor supports configurable captcha in user flows.
-Currently, the supported captcha providers include Default Captcha, reCAPTCHA, hCaptcha, Aliyun Captcha, and Cloudflare Turnstile.
+Currently, the supported captcha providers include Default Captcha, reCAPTCHA, hCaptcha, Alibaba Cloud Captcha, and Cloudflare Turnstile.

 ## How to Configure and Use